vaidashi/career-development-curriculum/module_four/guidelines_for_support_groups.md

 Here are some suggestions:
 * Start each Tuesday meeting with a Stand Up to give updates on your job search action steps
 * Create a Slack channel to post updates in throughout the week when you’re not meeting with each other
+* Identify what motivates you and share with your group how they can support that motivation
+* Share your barriers with your group as you come across them so that they can help you move past them
+*

 ## How to utilize your coaches:
 * Keep them updated.
-Let them know your needs at any given time
+Let them know your needs at any given time -- what questions do you have?
+Where is your group getting stuck?
+What advice do you need?
+*